Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: The Language and pCFGs

 \subsection{Probabilistic Control Flow Graphs (pCFGs)}

-We use the notion of \emph{probabilistic control flow graph (pCFG)}, adapted from~\citep{AgrawalCN18}, for presenting $\Prob$ programs as graphs.
-It is a natural probabilistic adaptation of the conventional notion of \emph{control flow graphs} for imperative programs.
+We use the notion of \emph{probabilistic control flow graph (pCFG)}, adapted from~\citep{AgrawalCN18}, for presenting $\PIMP$ programs as graphs.
+It is a natural probabilistic variation of \emph{control flow graphs} for imperative programs.

-For space reasons, here we only show an example, deferring the definition to Appendix~\ref{appendix:pCFG}.
-A pCFG is a finite graph, its nodes roughly correspond to lines of a $\Prob$ program, and its edges have transition labels that correspond to atomic commands of $\Prob$.
-See Fig.~\ref{fig:pCFGexample1}: $\linit$ is the \emph{initial location}; the label into $\linit$ specifies the \emph{initial memory state} $\siginit$; $\lfinal$ is the \emph{final location}; and the label out of $\lfinal$ (namely $n$) specifies the \emph{return expression} $\efinal$.
-The translation from $\Prob$ programs to pCFGs is straightforward, following~\cite{AgrawalCN18}.
-Its details are therefore omitted.
+A pCFG is a finite graph, its nodes roughly correspond to lines of a $\PIMP$ program, and its edges have transition labels that correspond to atomic commands of $\PIMP$.
+An example is in Figure~\ref{fig:pCFGexample1}: $\linit$ is the \emph{initial location}; the label into $\linit$ specifies the \emph{initial memory state} $\siginit$; $\lfinal$ is the \emph{final location}; and the label out of $\lfinal$ ($n$ here) specifies the \emph{return expression} $\efinal$.